-Dispelling Myth First, to correct some Myths and Misconceptions: The DEA registration number is NOT required on prescriptions for non-controlled substances.
-SEA does NOT define or regulate the practice of medicine.
+Dispelling Myth Common Myths and Misconceptions:

+5 The DEA registration number is NOT required on prescriptions for non-controlled substances. § DEA does NOT define or regulate the practice of medicine.

 Dispelling Myth The DEA does NOT instruct practitioners on what type, or what strength of a Schedule II-V controlled substance they can or must prescribe. § The DEA does NOT dictate how frequently a practitioner must see a patient.